rajos29/NIH-ChestX-ray14-Thoracic-Radiograph-Analysis-with-Dashboard-Visualizer/README.md

 ### Grad-CAM Example

-Example Grad-CAM heatmap highlighting regions contributing to a prediction.
+Example Grad-CAM heatmap highlighting regions contributing to a prediction, Emphysema on on Patient 13 with DenseNet121.

 ![GradCAM example](results/example_gradcam.png)